Imagine a diet where you can eat pizza, cheesecake, hamburger, peanut butter, Nutella, ice cream, chocolate or anything you wish and you stay lean.

 Try Different Cooking Methods

-Having an electric grill and a slow cooker is a game changer.
+Having an electric grill and a slow cooker is a game-changer.
 These devices cook delicious meals out of seemingly dull food choices such as chicken breast, lean meat, and fish.
-If you meet your protein goals with spending little of your calorie budget, you will have more room to eat your favorite foods.
+If you meet your protein goals by spending little of your calorie budget, you will have more room to eat your favorite foods.